tflint-ucb/applied-machine-lerning-free-pizza-predictor/README.md

 Enhancements include:

-Balance the data
+- Balance the data
-SMOTE
+    - SMOTE
-in-built balancing
+    - in-built balancing
-Clean and impute the outliers and missing values
+- Clean and impute the outliers and missing values
-Cross validation
+- Cross validation
-Text preprocessing and lemmatization
+- Text preprocessing and lemmatization
-Feature Engineering
+- Feature Engineering
-Adding features on punctuation count and sentiment score from text data Adding features on time of day and day of week from some numeric features Scale the data
+    - Adding features on punctuation count and sentiment score from text data
+    - Adding features on time of day and day of week from some numeric features
+- Scale the data
-Remove highly correlated numeric features
+- Remove highly correlated numeric features
-Measure F1 score instead of accuracy
+- Measure F1 score instead of accuracy
-Reduce the vocab size
+- Reduce the vocab size
-Using only the top 1000 most frequent words
+    - Using only the top 1000 most frequent words
-Using L1 regularization
+    - Using L1 regularization
-Each of these techniques, except for reducing vocab size increased Logistic Regression's and sometimes KNN model's F1 scores.

 We use F1 score, instead of accuracy, as a measure of performance because our original datset was heavily imbalanced.